 Abraham's tithe is the only valid "giving back to God" in the Bible, because the only way to give material things to God would be through an eternal figure, in this case, Melchizedek.

-This one verse in Hebrews is so profound that it makes moot all the other discussion of "ought we to tithe or not."
+This point from that one verse in Hebrews is so profound that it makes moot all the prevalent discussion of "ought we to tithe or not."
 How can we "tithe," being "in Christ," if the "tithe" is "giving back to God" and Christ is God?
+If we are "in Christ," does Christ in us owe a tithe?
 If we reckon our identity as now being "in Christ," then does Christ tithe to Christ?
 Or, does Christ tithe to Levi now, who, by virtue of Abraham, tithed to Melchizedek?
-Or, how is it that a church or clergyman is representative of Levi, if we are "in Christ," who is greater than Levi?
+Is Levi greater than Christ?
+Or, how is it that a church institution or professional clergyman is representative of Levi, if we are all "in Christ," who is greater than Levi?
 This goes beyond "ought we to tithe or not."
 "Tithing" becomes a silly and nonsensical proposition.
 Also silly is the prevalent argument that "since Abraham tithed apart from the Law of Moses, so should we."
-This pulls the rug out from such a superficial and shallow proposition.
+That is a very shallow conjecture.
+You may as well argue that since Abraham sacrificed animals apart from the Law of Moses, so should we.

 In the time of the Old Covenant, therefore, no more "tithes" were "owed" to God; the repeated Old Covenant "tithe" could only be construed as a reminder and a foreshadow of the reality that is in Christ.